iwanalabs/econagents/docs/source/Customizing_Agent_Roles.rst

         task_phases = [2, 6, 8]
         llm = ChatOpenAI()

+        # -- Custom system/user prompts --
         def get_phase_2_system_prompt(self, state):
-            """Custom system prompt for phase 2."""
             return "You are an economic agent in phase 2..."

         def get_phase_6_user_prompt(self, state):
-            """Custom user prompt for phase 6."""
-            return f"Current market state: {state.public_information.market_state}..."
+            return "Current market state: ..."

+        # -- Custom response parser --
         def parse_phase_8_llm_response(self, response, state):
-            """Custom response parser for phase 8."""
-            # Custom parsing logic
+            # parse the response
             return parsed_data

+        # -- Custom phase handler --
         def handle_phase_3(self, phase, state):
+            # bypass the LLM entirely if you want
-            """Custom handler for phase 3."""
+            return {"custom": "logic for phase 3"}
-            # Custom phase handling logic
-            return result

-The Agent class automatically detects these methods and registers them for the appropriate phases.
+Any method that matches these naming conventions is automatically detected and used in place of the default behavior.
+For example, if you define ``handle_phase_3(...)``, the agent will use that method to handle phase 3 instead of the default LLM approach.

-Method 2: Explicit Registration
+Method 3: Explicit Registration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also explicitly register handlers in your agent's ``__init__`` method:
+Finally, you can manually register handlers in your agent’s ``__init__`` method:

 .. code-block:: python